mobuhiko/SMeshWidgetComparisonMemo/README.md

 ![Ret1](https://github.com/mobuhiko/SMeshWidgetComparision/blob/main/Image/SMeshWidgetComparision1.png)

-It looks like Method 3 does not work with particle mesh, but sometimes the mesh is actually rendered in a weired way (that line).
+It looks like Method 3 does not work with particle mesh, but sometimes the mesh is actually rendered in a weired way (that line, and it is rotating).
 It sometimes appears by changing the alignment of the slot.
 If you hide that widget, the line will also be hidden.